Wartime sexual violence: 2023 Hamas-led attack on Israel

+2023 Israel–Hamas war

 Causes

 Wars and civil conflicts can create a "culture of violence" or a "culture of impunity" towards human rights abuses of civilians.
 During periods of armed conflict, there are structures, actors, and processes at a number of levels that affect the likelihood of violence against civilians.

 Sexual violence is one of many types of violence directed against civilians in wartime situations.

 Among some armies, looting of civilian areas is considered a way for soldiers to supplement their often meager income, which can be unstable if soldiers are not paid on time.
 Some militias that cannot afford to adequately pay their troops promote pillaging as a compensation for victory, and rape of civilians can be seen as a reward for winning battles.

 According to UNICEF, "systematic rape is often used as a weapon of war in ethnic cleansing," having been used in various armed conflicts throughout the twentieth century alone, including Bosnia and Herzegovina, Cambodia, Uganda, and Vietnam.
 In 2008, the United Nations Security Council argued that "women and girls are particularly targeted by the use of sexual violence, including as a tactic of war to humiliate, dominate, instil fear in, disperse and/or forcibly relocate civilian members of a community or ethnic group."

 Inger Skjelsbæ carried out a review of 140 publications explaining wartime sexual violence.
 She argues that explanations must take account of the increased general risk of rape, that certain groups of women are at more risk of rape, and that men are raped.
 She distinguishes three classes of explanations of rape: essentialist, that view rape during war as an intrinsic part of male behavior; structuralist, that view rape as having a political component; and social constructionist, that view rape as having a particular meaning depending on context.
 In the structuralist framework, rape may be seen as a form of torture designed to destroy a woman's identity as a woman within a particular culture, or to destroy an ethnic community itself.
 She cites examples of women being raped in front of other civilians, and different groups of women being more likely to experience sexual violence.
 In the social constructionist framework, she cites work that argues that the act of sexual intercourse can be used to feminize one participant and masculinize another, so the rape of men can seem to damage the identity of those who are raped by feminizing them.